ryanneilparker/titanic-survivors-classifiers/README.md

 1. We will firstly inspect the data and determine which features are important to include in our models.
 2. We will then engineer the selected features such that they are in a form convenient for modelling.
 3. We will then fit and evaluate a number of models.
-4. Finally, we will compare the accuracy of the various models and select the best performing model for submission.
+4. Finally, we will compare the accuracy of the various models and select the best performing model.

 ### Modelling